practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 After some reading, I gave Curry2Go a try to compile Curry source code into a [Go](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Go#go) based executable: https://www.curry-lang.org/curry2go/

 > [!IMPORTANT]
-> However, making the choice for Curry2Go has a big drawback.
+> However, making the choice of Curry2Go has a big drawback.
 The "usual" code examples and code snippets from the "usual" tutorials do not work here!

 For example, this tutorial is meant for the PAKCS implementation, though the first exercise works in curry2go: https://www.curry-lang.org/docs/tutorial/html/